tflori/orm/docs/reference.md

 * [__construct](#ormdbaldbal__construct) Dbal constructor.
 * [assertSameType](#ormdbaldbalassertsametype)
+* [buildCompositeWhereInStatement](#ormdbaldbalbuildcompositewhereinstatement) Build a where in statement for composite primary keys
 * [buildInsertStatement](#ormdbaldbalbuildinsertstatement) Build the insert statement for $entity
 * [delete](#ormdbaldbaldelete) Delete $entity from database
 * [describe](#ormdbaldbaldescribe) Describe a table